Babylon (Edwards-Jones series): Hotel Babylon

 Hotel Babylon (2004) describes a fictional hour-by-hour account of life in a top London hotel over a 24-hour period.
 It exposes the exploits of the staff and guests alike.
 The BBC One series Hotel Babylon is based on this book.

 Air Babylon

 Air Babylon (2005) describes as "a trawl through the highs, the lows, and the rapid descents of the travel industry".
 It combines various allegedly true incidents into a fictionalized day in the life of a duty manager at London Heathrow airport.
 The day ends with a plane journey from London to Dubai.
 In October 2007 it was announced that Carnival Films had begun development on a television adaptation of the book.

 Fashion Babylon

 Fashion Babylon (2006) explores the world of fashion.
 The book follows the life and times of a small fashion house based in London.
 Over a six-month period from the day after the house's fashion show in London to their next season, the narrator describes the journey for producing a new fashion collection.

+The book was adapted for television in 2010 as Material Girl.